Year 5 Team: Mr J McCabe (Class Teacher)

 -Some recommended Reading at Home resources can be found here.

-Our busy week ended with the Key Stage 2 Christmas Service at St. Peter’s Church.
+Our Autumn term finished on Tuesday with the Christmas Service at St. Peter’s Church.
 This reminded us of last year where we had the starring roles so we were keen to join in with the different songs and carols that we remembered well in order to support our friends in Year 4.
 A poignant way to finish this term with a reminder about the true meaning of Christmas.

 All that is left to do now is to wish you all the most amazing Christmas and New Year.
-Just to also take the opportunity to say a massive, heartfelt thank you for the generous gifts, cards and well wishes received by Year 5 staff throughout this week.
-Thank you for your generosity and it really does mean an awful lot!
+We would like to also take the opportunity to say a massive, heartfelt thank you for the generous gifts, cards and well wishes received by Year 5 staff throughout this week.
+Thank you for your generosity and, although never expected, it certainly is greatly appreciated.

-Make the most of the time together with your family during the festive period and I look forward to seeing you all in 2023!
+Make the most of the time together with your family during the festive period and we look forward to seeing you all in 2024!

 Merry Christmas Everyone!